-- Pedestrian indications should attract the attention of, and be readable to, the pedestrian (both day and night) at all distances from 10 feet to the full width of the area to be crossed. - All pedestrian indications shall be rectangular in shape and shall consist of the lettered messages WALK and DONT WALK.
-Only internal illumination shall be used (fig. 4-3). - 3.
-When illuminated, the WALK indication shall be lunar white conforming to the Standard for Adjustable Face Pedestrian Signal Heads, 1963.6 All except the letters shall be obscured by an opaque material. - 4.
-When illuminated, the DONT WALK indication shall be Portland orange conforming to the Standard for Adjustable Face Pedestrian Signal Heads, 1963, with all except the letters obscured by an opaque material. - When not illuminated, the WALK and DONT WALK messages shall not be distinguishable by pedestrians at the far end of the crosswalk they control. - 6.
-The letters shall be at least 3 inches high for a crossing where the distance from the near curb to the pedestrian signal indication is 60 feet or less.
-For distances over 60 feet, the letters should be at least 41⁄2 inches high.
+- Pedestrian indications should attract the attention of, and be readable to, the pedestrian (both day and night) at all distances from 10 feet to the full width of the area to be crossed. - All pedestrian indications shall be rectangular in shape and shall consist of the lettered or symbolized messages WALK and DONT WALK.
+Only internal illumination shall be used (fig. 4-3).
+Symbol designs are set forth in the Standard Highway Signs booklet. - When illuminated, the WALK indication shall be white conforming to the Pedestrian Traffic Control Signal Indications, with all except the letters or symbols obscured by an opaque material. - 4.
+When illuminated, the DONT WALK indication shall be Portland orange conforming to the Pedestrian Traffic Control Signal Indications, with all except the letters or symbols obscured by an opaque material. - When not illuminated, the WALK and DONT WALK messages shall not be readily distinguishable by pedestrians at the far end of the crosswalk they control. - 6.
+For crossings where the distance from the near curb to the pedestrian signal indication is 60 feet or less, the letters, if used, shall be at least 3

-^{}Available from the Institute of Traffic Engineers, Washington, D.C.
-20006.
+^{} Available from the Institute of Transportation Engineers, see page iv.